ibm-hyper-protect/secure-build-cli/HPSB-VPC.md

 8. Combine the `encrypted env` section and the `encrypted workload` section and add the contents to the `user-data.yaml` file that is used for deployment.

-9. After you complete preparing the contract that is used for bring up the SBS Container on Hyper Protect Virtual Servers for VPC, follow [these instructions](https://cloud.ibm.com/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui) to create the Hyper Protect Virtual Servers for VPC instance.
+9. After you complete preparing the contract that is used for bring up the HPSB Container on Hyper Protect Virtual Servers for VPC, follow [these instructions](https://cloud.ibm.com/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui) to create the Hyper Protect Virtual Servers for VPC instance.

 10. Ensure that the floating IP of the container is mapped with the hostname in `/etc/hosts` file that was given during the certificate creation.